Aircoookie/WLED/readme.md

 WLED is a fast and (relatively) secure implementation of an ESP8266 webserver to control NeoPixel (WS2812B) LEDs!
 Now also with experimental ESP32 support.

-Uses ESP Arduino core version 2.3.0 (latest as of December 2017).

 ### Features: (V0.5dev)
 - RGB, HSB, and brightness sliders
 - Settings page - configuration over network